Using Ollama With Roo Code

 -

 Download a Model: Ollama supports many different models.
 You can find a list of available models on the Ollama website.
+Some recommended models for coding tasks include:

 To download a model, open your terminal and run: